Tomas Gustafson: Early career

 Born in Katrineholm, he won the World Junior Championships title in Grenoble, France, in 1979.
 A year later, at the European Championships for seniors, he finished 4th.
 The following month, he participated in the 1980 Winter Olympics at Lake Placid, New York, US achieving a 7th place finish in the 1500 m as his best performance.
 Later that same month, he defended his Junior World title.

 1982 to Sarajevo leadup

 In 1982, he became allround European Champion in Oslo, where he set a 10,000 m world record.
 As of 2017 this was the last outdoor world record for men on a lowland track.
 For this performance, he was awarded the Oscar Mathisen Award for the best skating performance of the season.
 A year later, on the same track, he won silver at the World Allround Championships, finishing second behind Rolf Falk-Larssen.
 Gustafson had the better allround point total (samalog), but Falk-Larssen was declared champion due to a rule stating that a skater winning three of the four distances and finishing the fourth was automatically pronounced the champion.
 This result caused a renewed debate about the three-distance-wins rule, which was subsequently abolished.
-From 1984 onwards, the champion was determined by the skater with most allround points.
+From 1984 onwards, the champion was determined by the skater with the best samalog point sum.